Tezatronic/-thesetupvault/src/content/blog/the-best-adjustable-laptop-stand-for-your-home-office-setup.md

 ### 2. Weight Capacity and Hinge Tension
 A stand is only as good as its hinges.
 If the hinges are too loose, the weight of your laptop will cause the stand to slowly sag over the course of the day.

 Look for stands constructed from premium aluminum alloy with high-tension joints.
-The Lamicall stand, for example, is engineered to support up to 44 pounds (20 kg).
+The Lamicall stand, for example, is engineered to support up to 11 pounds (5 kg) .
 While your laptop likely weighs between 3 and 6 pounds, this high weight capacity ensures that the hinges remain stiff and do not lose their tension over years of daily adjustments.

 ### 3. Heat Dissipation and Airflow
 Laptops pull cool air from the bottom and exhaust hot air through the sides or back.
 If you place your laptop on a solid wooden or plastic surface, heat gets trapped, causing the internal fans to run constantly and potentially throttling your computer's performance.